-Marsha, a resume writer & LinkedIn expert, believes your resume and professional image are the most important financial assets you have.
+Marsha, a resume writer and LinkedIn expert, believes your resume and professional image are the most important financial assets you have.

 You may be thinking that LinkedIn is just another social media platform; however, it is so much more than that.
 We all spend so much time perfecting our Instagram, Twitter, Facebook, and Snapchat profiles.
-The profile pictures have to be just right, we play with the settings to ensure privacy is the way we want it, we talk about our kids, discuss our relationships, update our job statuses, and spend hours organizing the photos into neat albums.
-In fact, we should be spending our time on LinkedIn, instead.
+The profile pictures have to be just right; we play with the settings to ensure privacy is the way we want it; we talk about our kids, discuss our relationships, update our job statuses, and spend hours organizing the photos into neat albums when, in fact, we should be spending our time on LinkedIn, instead.

-Therefore, if your resume has a nickname, or a name you go by, in quotation marks between your first and last name (i.e., John "Johnny" Doe), it should look like that on your LinkedIn profile.
+Therefore, if your resume has a nickname or a name you go by in quotation marks between your first and last name (i.e., John "Johnny" Doe), it should look like that on your LinkedIn profile.
 Additionally, if you put an acronym after your name for a degree you've earned on your resume, include it on your LinkedIn profile (i.e., Jane Doe, RN).
-Speaking of accreditations, if you have a lot of them, just choose the top 3.
+Speaking of accreditations, if you have a lot of them, just choose the top three.
 There will be a place later on to talk about the rest.

 Considering that first impressions are everything, then the photo you choose for your LinkedIn profile is of utmost importance.
 Most career coaches recommend a professional photographer.
 I'm not most career coaches, though.
 I say, "It depends."